List of protected areas of Haryana

-The Haryana state of north India has 2 National Parks, 8 Wildlife Sanctuaries, 2 Wildlife Conservation Areas, 4 Animal & Bird Breeding Centers, 1 Deer park and 50 herbal parks which are managed by the Forests Department, Haryana of the Government of Haryana.
-Wildlife and forest areas of Haryana lies mainly in the foothills of Shivalik hills range in the north and Aravalli hill range in the South Haryana.
-Aravalli mountains in Haryana are part of the Sariska to Delhi leopard wildlife corridor (including "Western-southern Haryana spur" which entails Satnali-Dadam-Tosha hill (ranges).
+The Haryana state of north India has 2 national parks, 8 wildlife sanctuaries, 2 wildlife conservation areas, 4 animal & bird breeding centers, 1 deer park and 50 herbal parks which are managed by the Forests Department of the Government of Haryana.
+Wildlife and forest areas of Haryana lies mainly in the foothills of Sivalik Hills range in the north and Aravalli Range in South Haryana.
+Aravalli mountains in Haryana are part of the Sariska to Delhi leopard wildlife corridor (including "Western-southern Haryana spur" which entails Satnali–Dadam–Tosha hill (ranges).

-Differences Between Types of Protected Wildlife Areas in Haryana
+Types of protected wildlife areas in Haryana

 Hunting and poaching is illegal in all protected wildlife areas.

 All rights of people within a National Park have to be resettled outside while rights over land can be allowed inside a Sanctuary.
 Grazing of livestock can be permitted inside a Sanctuary but not inside a National Park.
 A Sanctuary can be upgraded as a National Park.
 However a National Park cannot be downgraded as a Sanctuary.
 Wildlife National Parks, Sanctuaries and Conservation areas must remain free of roads, buildings, motorized equipment and mechanical transport.

-National parks of Haryana
+National parks

-The Forests Department, Haryana of the Government of Haryana maintains 2 National parks:
+The Forests Department, Haryana of the Government of Haryana maintains two national parks:

-Wildlife Sanctuaries of Haryana
+Wildlife sanctuaries

-The Forests Department, Haryana of the Government of Haryana maintains the following Wildlife Sanctuaries:
+The Forests Department of the Government of Haryana maintains the following Wildlife Sanctuaries:

-Conservation Areas of Haryana
+Conservation areas

-Animal & Bird Breeding Centers of Haryana
+Animal and bird breeding centers

-The Forests Department, Haryana of the Government of Haryana runs the following:
+The Forests Department of the Government of Haryana runs the following:

-Deer Parks of Haryana
+Deer parks

-The Forests Department, Haryana of the Government of Haryana runs one deer park:
+The Forests Department of the Government of Haryana runs one deer park: